nie-ine/Gravsearch_Examples/1. Step/README.md

 }
 ```
-- The result should look like the following:
+- The result should look like the following ( under the result instructions continue, please scroll down ) :

 ```
 {